noporpoise/BitArray/README.md

     bit_index_t bit_array_num_bits_cleared(const BIT_ARRAY* bitarr);

 Find the index of the first bit that is set.
 Returns 1 if a bit is set, otherwise 0.
 Index of first set bit is stored in the integer pointed to by `result`.
 If no bit is set `result` is not changed and zero is returned.

     char bit_array_find_first_set_bit(const BIT_ARRAY* bitarr, bit_index_t* result);

+Find the index of the last bit that is set.
+Returns 1 if a bit is set, otherwise 0.
+Index of last set bit is stored in the integer pointed to by `result`.
+If no bit is set result is not changed and zero is returned.

+    char bit_array_find_last_set_bit(const BIT_ARRAY* bitarr, bit_index_t* result)

 Sorting
 -------